-Accounting for changes in relative prices is necessary to compare the model-implied rise in living standards, as captured by changes in sectoral expenditure shares, to its empirical counterpart which is measured in nominal terms.
-As discussed in Jaravel and Olivi (2022), changes in relative prices may also have efficiency and distributional implications on the optimal t&T system because heterogeneous households consume heterogeneous baskets of goods.
-We quantitatively isolate this force in a decomposition exercise in Section 4.2.
+changes in relative prices may also have efficiency and distributional implications on the optimal t&T system because heterogeneous households consume heterogeneous baskets of goods.
+We quantitatively isolate this force in a decomposition exercise in Section 5.2.

 We compute aggregate growth in GDP per capita from 1950 to 2010 from National Income and Product Accounts (NIPA) to be equal to 3.3.
 We compute changes in relative prices based on Herrendorf et al. (2013).
 From 1950 to 2010, the relative price of agriculture (food) rises by a factor of 1.87 relative to goods, and the relative price of services rises by a factor of 3.16.
 These targets translate into falling prices for all commodities from 1950 to 2010, with the largest fall in goods and the smallest fall in services.